 Much like developer testing, QA testing must include backward compatibility scenarios as well to ensure continuous feedback loops across individuals and teams.
 All individuals who contribute to the value stream are responsible for working with the RTE and Product Leads to remove blockers from the weekly release train.

-Finally, we’ve used the release train concept to accommodate the occasional Minor Release.
+Finally, we’ve used the release train concept to accommodate the occasional Minor Release in the development process.
 These are mini-trains that are limited to bug fixes or quick, high-priority customer requests.
-The release schedule still happens on the same day of the week as a full release train, but the difference lies in our approach to testing.
+The release schedule still happens on the same day of the week as a full release train, but the difference lies in our approach to high-quality testing.

 We’ve established a detailed checklist and readiness process that’s executed throughout the lifecycle of a release and deployment to production.
 In addition to quickly identifying potential risks that might derail a release train, this process also helps us identify and drive improvements in a continuous manner.